 A Conversation with President Barack Obama

 The program culminates in a conversation about strategy with President Barack Obama, streamed exclusively for alumni in the University's great hall.
-Afterwards Senior Research Fellow, Finnish Institute of International Affairs Charly Salonius-Pasternak will comment the discussion.
+Afterwards Senior Research Fellow at the Finnish Institute of International Affairs Charly Salonius-Pasternak will comment the discussion together with CEO at Amcham Finland Alexandra Pasternack-Jackson.

 Participation requires registering on the Association's website.
 The event is in English.
 The event is free for members of the Alumni Association; others will be charged 10 euros in cash at the door.
 Please take the exact amount with you.